endrekrohn/fastws/README.md

 Both `heartbeat_interval` and `max_connection_lifespan` can be set to None to disable any restrictions.
 Note this is the default.

-Please note that you can often also set restrictions in your ASGI-server.
+Please note that you can also set restrictions in your ASGI-server.
+These restrictions apply at a protocol/server-level and are different from the restrictions set by your application.
 Applicable settings for [uvicorn](https://www.uvicorn.org/#command-line-options):
 - `--ws-ping-interval` INTEGER
 - `--ws-ping-timeout` INTEGER
 - `--ws-max-size` INTEGER